|Wallace Norman Wood|

 Jan.
 7, 1965 – During the Vietnam War, Gen. Nguyen Khanh and the newly formed Armed Forces Council – the generals who had participated in a coup on Dec.
-19, 1964 – restored civilian control of the South Vietnamese government.
-Tran Van Huong was made the new premier.
+19, 1964 – restored civilian control of the South Vietnamese government, and Tran Van Huong was made the new premier.

 Jan.
-7, 1971 – During the Vietnam War, accompanied by Admiral Thomas Moorer, Chairman of the U.S. Joint Chiefs of Staff, Defense Secretary Melvin Laird arrived in South Vietnam to assess the military situation.
-The purpose of Laird’s visit was to check on the progress of the “Vietnamization” effort.
-In the summer of 1969, President Richard Nixon ordered that measures be taken to “Vietnamize” the war – he hoped to increase the capabilities of South Vietnamese forces so U.S. troops could eventually be withdrawn and the South Vietnamese could assume more responsibility for the war.
-This effort included a rapid modernization of South Vietnamese forces with new equipment and weapons, and a renewed emphasis on the American advisory effort.
+7, 1971 – During the Vietnam War, accompanied by Admiral Thomas Moorer, Chairman of the U.S. Joint Chiefs of Staff, Defense Secretary Melvin Laird arrived in South Vietnam to assess the military situation and to check on the progress of the “Vietnamization” effort.

 Jan.
 7, 1976 – Major League Baseball player Éric Gagné was born in Montreal, Quebec.
 He went on to play for the Los Angeles Dodgers, the Texas Rangers, the Boston Red Sox and the Milwaukee Brewers.
 He won the National League Cy Young Award in 2008.